Last Updated on September 8, 2021

 My guess is the people living 100+ years ago were tougher.
 They would make out a little better when the power turns off and the grocery store closes. 😉

 Today, while the world rages on, I have it easy (and you do too (if you’re reading this)).
 We currently live in a time where we’re protected from the elements, enemies, and starvation.
-I wanted to add a self-imposed hardship to build appreciation for what I have… I came up with the cold shower (that’s a lot harder of a decision than you might think) well maybe not.
+I wanted to add a self-imposed hardship to build appreciation for what I have… I came up with the cold shower.
+Simple, yet effective.
 Could you give up warm showers for the rest of your life? or… are you too soft… er smart?